Do You Have A Framework For Creating Real, Lasting Success — With Whatever You Have To Work With?

-Making desires equal in importance sounds good.
+Making desires equal sounds good.
 But it can lead to failure to create both.

 For example, I worked with a client who desired material success and a simple, environmentally responsible lifestyle.
 Two potentially conflicting desires.

 My client’s energy and action followed the figure-eight path of least resistance described by the arrows.
 As he moved toward material success, the pull of a simpler, richer life exerted its power.
 Then, when he cut consumption, he felt the pull of money and things again.

 In such a structure, it easy to feel frustrated, stuck, even trapped.
 Or that something is wrong with you.
 This structure often leads to frustration and burnout.